-- · Extensive broad-band provision - · Maintenance of post services through the development of new organizing models
+- Extensive broad-band provision - Maintenance of post services through the development of new organising models

-The suggestions also go beyond single infrastructure areas and present solutions that need to be applied in the public administration; for example:

-- (1) The introduction of a demographic check for planning new infrastructure - (2) Alternative finance and organisation models (e.g. revolving funds, time banks, cooperatives) - (3) Demographic coaching: professional support for those responsible in communes and for citizens relating to the problems and opportunities arising from demographic change; the development of new ideas for the provision of infrastructure - (4) Support for voluntary engagement in the organization and financing of infrastructures and services - (5) The development of small and middle-sized towns as anchors of infrastructural provision
+The suggestions also go beyond single infrastructure areas and present solutions that need to be applied in the public administration; for example: - 1.
+The introduction of a demographic check for planning new infrastructure - 2.
+Alternative finance and organisation models (e.g. revolving funds, time banks, cooperatives) - 3.
+Demographic coaching: professional support for those responsible in communes and for citizens relating to the problems and opportunities arising from demographic change; the development of new ideas for the provision of infrastructure - 4.
+Support for voluntary engagement in the organisation and financing of infrastructures and services - 5.
+The development of small and middle-sized towns as anchors of infrastructural provision

-The majority of the aforementioned documents and strategies do not directly deal with the problem of less and less public funds for the provision with infrastructures and services.
+The majority of the aforementioned documents and strategies do not directly deal with the problem of decreasing public funds for the provision with infrastructures and services.
 In the Demografiestrategie der Bundesregierung the consolidation of public budgets is being recommended.

-Summary policies dealing with demographic changes in Germany at Federal State level:
+Summary policies dealing with demographic changes in Germany at the Federal State level: